-- C.6.1 Falls account for many serious accidents in homes.
-Most of these accidents can be avoided if designers or owners observe simple rules for safety in the built environment by reducing potential obstacles or barriers and providing adequate handrails and grab bars. - C.6.2 When older persons trip even over a small obstacle or slip on a wet or smooth floor they may not be able to recover their balance.
+- D.6.1 Falls account for many serious accidents in homes.
+Most of these accidents can be avoided if designers or owners observe simple rules for safety in the built environment by reducing potential obstacles or barriers and providing adequate handrails and grab bars. - D.6.2 When older persons trip even over a small obstacle or slip on a wet or smooth floor they may not be able to recover their balance.
 If there is no handrail or grab bar to provide support, they might fall and seriously injure themselves.

-C.7 DESIGN CONSIDERATIONS
+D.7 DESIGN CONSIDERATIONS

-C.7.1 Barrier-free and level floors
+D.7.1 Barrier-free and level floors

-- C.7.1.1 Wherever possible, the design should avoid changes in floor level, such as door thresholds, steps and stairways or kerbs and small ramps, which could cause tripping.
-In practice, most changes in floor level are unnecessary and may be eliminated by intelligent design in the form of scupper drains covered with gratings and floor surfaces graded to a gentle fall away from door opening. - C.7.1.2 Where changes in level are unavoidable, handrails or grab bars should always be provided, no matter how slight the level change may seem. - C.7.1.3 Stairs should be designed in accordance with the provisions of this Code, providing correctly dimensioned handrails, contrasting colours or tones for stair nosings, both in public buildings and in private developments.
+- D.7.1.1 Wherever possible, the design should avoid changes in floor level, such as door thresholds, steps and stairways or kerbs and small ramps, which could cause tripping.
+In practice, most changes in floor level are unnecessary and may be eliminated by intelligent design in the form of scupper drains covered with gratings and floor surfaces graded to a gentle fall away from door opening. - D.7.1.2 Where changes in level are unavoidable, handrails or grab bars should always be provided, no matter how slight the level change may seem. - D.7.1.3 Stairs should be designed in accordance with the provisions of this Code, providing correctly dimensioned handrails, contrasting colours or tones for stair nosings, both in public buildings and in private developments.

-C.7.2 Floor surfaces
+D.7.2 Floor surfaces

-C.7.2.1 Floor surfaces should comply with the provisions of clause 3.2.
-Shiny and reflective floors using granite, marble or glazed tiles should not be specified as they could be hazardous especially when they are wet or greasy, or if they have been highly polished.
-Floor surfaces to kitchen, bathroom and toilet are particularly hazardous, as these may be slippery when wet with soap solution.
+D.7.2.1 Floor surfaces should comply with the provisions of clause 3.2.
+Shiny and reflective floors using granite, marble, glazed tiles and the like are not recommended as they could be hazardous especially when they are wet or greasy, or if they have been highly polished.
+Floor surfaces of kitchen, bathroom and toilet are particularly hazardous, as these may be slippery when wet with soap solution.
 Non-slip floor surfaces are safer for use and should be specified.
 Information on slip-resistant surfaces is given in Appendix B.

-C.7.2.2 Open jointed pavers or aeration concrete blocks should be avoided at external open spaces or vehicle parks where pedestrians are expected to walk.
-The voids in aeration concrete blocks can catch the foot and cause injury or a fall.
+D.7.2.2 Open jointed pavers or aeration concrete blocks should be avoided at external open spaces or vehicle parks where pedestrians are expected to walk.
+The voids in aeration concrete blocks can catch the foot or walking aids and cause injury or a fall especially when an older person who is ambulant may already be unstable.

-C.7.3 Bending and stretching
+D.7.3 Bending and stretching

-- C.7.3.1 Bending, stretching and stooping may cause an older person to fall.
-These risks can be minimised or avoided by having controls and operating mechanisms mounted at heights as recommended in clause 3.10 of this Code or at same level as door handles. - C.7.3.2 Cupboards at high or low level may be hazardous for older persons to reach with safety.
-Any shelf at a height that would require a person to stand on a stool or chair must be avoided. - C.7.3.3 Leaning out of windows to open or close them or to hang out laundry poles can also be dangerous.
+- D.7.3.1 Bending, stretching and stooping may cause an older person to fall.
+These risks can be minimised or avoided by having controls and operating mechanisms mounted at heights as recommended in clause 3.10 of this Code or at same level as door handles. - D.7.3.2 Cupboards at high or low level may be hazardous for older persons to reach with safety.
+Any shelf at a height that would require a person to stand on a stool or chair must be avoided. - D.7.3.3 Leaning out of windows to open or close them or to hang out laundry poles can also be dangerous.
 Alternative methods should be considered when designing and specifying components including alternative methods for cleaning windows.

-C.7.4 Lighting and services
+D.7.4 Lighting and services